Physical Education & Recreation (PER)

 PER A170 Backpack Alaska 3 Credits

 Special Note: Requires good physical condition and ability to function comfortably in inclement weather.
+An overnight field outing may be included in the course.
+Students may need to rent or purchase additional gear.
+May be repeated for credit.

 PER A171 Outdoor Adventure in Alaska 2 Credits

 Special Note: Requires good physical fitness and ability to function comfortably in inclement weather.
 Students may need to rent or purchase additional equipment for this course.
+May be repeated for credit.

 PER A173 Beginning Mountaineering 1 Credit